I found a path forged through a nameless wood,

 To dauntless travelers that might give it heed,

-Where every step it’s thronging weeds did flout
+Where every step it’s thronging weeds would flout

-What purpose then did such a trail once serve,
+What purpose then could such a trail once serve,

 And for such service, who would blaze it there?